 Revenue and cost estimates for all significant long-term contracts for which revenue is recognized using the percentage-of-completion method of accounting are reviewed and reassessed quarterly.
 Based upon these reviews, we record the effects of adjustments in profit estimates each period.
 If at any time management determines that in the case of a particular contract total costs will exceed total contract revenue, we record a provision for the entire anticipated contract loss at that time.
+For the year ended December 31, 2017, the net increase in our operating income from changes in contract estimates totaled \$5.7 million.
+The increase in 2017 was primarily a result of improved performance on the AH-1Z program, JPF program with the USG and the SH-2G program with Peru.
+These improvements were partially offset by cost growth on the K-MAX® and A-10 programs.
 The net decrease in our operating income from changes in contract estimates totaled \$0.8 million for the year ended December 31, 2016.
 The decrease in 2016 was primarily a result of cost growth on various programs, including the Boeing 767/777 program, the A-10 program and certain composites structures and assembly programs.
 This cost growth was partially offset by improved performance on the JPF program.
 For the year ended December 31, 2015, the net increase in our operating income from changes in contract estimates totaled \$4.8 million, excluding \$4.0 million in expense associated with the resolution of matters related to our AH-1Z program.
 The increase in 2015 was primarily a result of improved performance on the JPF and another legacy bomb fuze program.
-The net increase in our operating income from changes in contract estimates totaled \$1.9 million for the year ended December 31, 2014.
-The increase in 2014 was primarily a result of improved performance on the New Zealand SH-2G(I) program, the JPF program and a mix of composite programs.
-These improvements were slightly offset by cost growth on the Sikorsky BLACK HAWK helicopter program.